 Lines 305-306: These kinds of rain gauges miss substantial amounts of snow fall because it creates a cone of snow over the gauge.
 Is the snow melt recorded by the gauge added to the estimates of snow water equivalent from the photos?

-.
+Response: We used estimates of SWE from the photos to fill in periods when snowmelt was not captured by the precipitation gauges.
+Therefore, snowmelt for a given day is either measured by the gauge or estimated from photos, but not both.
+It is possible that this method still resulted in slight underestimates of snowfall in cases where not all snowfall was captured by the gauge, but this is expected to be a small error compared to the total volume of precipitation.
+We added more detail in Appendix B to clarify this process.

 Line 320: It is important to point out that cumulative soil moisture as defined here is not a measure of how much soils have received.
 The metric as it is described is responsive to pulsed input, not steady-state input, as there must be a change in VWC to qualify as an increasing in cumulative soil moisture gain.
 Hence slow snow melt under heavy snow pack or quick snowmelt through porous sandy soils will likely not be captured by this method.

+Response: We agree that steady-state infiltration is not going to be calculated in the cumulative soil moisture gain metric and therefore changed the sentence to reflect this: “However, in saturated wetland sites and during periods of steady-state infiltration, cumulative water gain cannot be calculated”.
+However it is unlikely that there are extensive consecutive 10 minute intervals in the soil moisture record that reflect steady-state conditions.
+Based on our analyses of soil moisture time series (Figure 9), we believe that there is at least a temporary increase in VWC whenever infiltration is occurring under unsaturated conditions.

 Line 398 Figure 5: Does this figure apply to all forest plots or just those in Abies magnifica plots?